fionashenbayh/digital_dictatorship/about.md

 Studying these changes is crucial for understanding how modern dictatorships work.
 Yet, one of the main challenges to studying dictatorship – both then and now – is a lack of data on how these regimes truly operate.
 But recent advances in data science present new opportunities to research autocratic politics from a variety of digital platforms.

-This course considers *digital dictatorship* from two dimensions – as both a strategy of autocratic survival (digital tools of control), and as a method of empirical inquiry (“big data” on autocratic politics).
+This course considers *digital dictatorship* from two dimensions---as both a strategy of autocratic survival (digital tools of control), and as a method of empirical inquiry (“big data” on autocratic politics).